JacobChild/FlowLab_Onboarding/XfoilProject/XFoilProjectAndReport.md

 ### Conclusion

 A much deeper understanding of the Coefficients of Lift, Drag, and Moment were gained, as well as a more intuitive grasp of how they vary with angle of attack.
-A proficiancy at basic airfoil analysis, plotting, and comparison was gained, but with XFoil, and Xfoil.jl.
+A proficiency at basic airfoil analysis, plotting, and comparison was gained, but with XFoil, and Xfoil.jl.
 Julia coding skills were improved with an increased knowledge of how to use functions in different files and how to use different math packages.
 The code was both validated and verified and will be safe to use (within normal conditions) in the future.